E-BOOK NOW AVAILABLE FOR SAME DAY DELIVERY!

 Forward by Cindy McKay

-The goal should be to get to the root cause of the violent behavior in the criminals.
-Develop and understand why people feel compelled to commit crime and become addicted to substances.
+The goal should be to get to the root cause of the violent behaviour in the criminals and to develop and understand why people feel compelled to commit crime and become addicted to substances.
 The politicians have to adopt the attitude that, just maybe, with the right supports in place, prevention of people crossing the line to criminal or risky behaviours can be the real change.

 Tim Fletcher did a four-week series on Complex Trauma at Riverwood Community Church, of which we attend.
 The message delivered to the congregation hit home with everyone in the audience as we learned that to be human, often, sadly, means experiencing trauma in some way shape or form in our lifetime.
 Whether it be the abused child who grows up in an unhealthy home or one time traumatic events of car accidents, verbal, sexual, emotional or spiritual abuse, how we perceive these events can have long lasting effects on who we are and how we show up in the world.